dustinpfister/blog_posts/_posts/nodejs-example-word-count-history.md

     });
 };
 ```

+### 1.2 - The get commit list method

+Here I have a method that will create a list of commit objects, where each commit property of a commit object is the hash id of a given commit.
+In addition a commit object will have at least a few more properties maybe, but for now the only one I am pretty sure I am going to want to have is date.

 ```js
 // Get a list of commit objects for the past few commits in a git folder